We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 How can I increase my vitamin D levels?

 The body is able to make vitamin D naturally when a person exposes it to the sun.
 However, people who are older, live further north, or have a darker skin tone may not be able to create enough vitamin D.

 Vitamin D is essential for vital bodily functions, and low vitamin D levels can have widespread effects on the body.

 Several at-home vitamin D tests are available online that provide people with a convenient and comfortable way to check their vitamin D levels.

-People who are experiencing any vitamin D deficiency symptoms or who receive test results that indicate they may be deficient in vitamin D can consider talking with a doctor for treatment advice.
+People who experience symptoms of vitamin D deficiency or receive test results indicating they may be deficient in vitamin D can consider talking with a doctor for treatment advice.